Professional development sessions

 ResourceSmart Schools is an award-winning Victorian Government program that assists schools to embed sustainability in everything they do.
 This program is managed by Sustainability Victoria, and provides practical support to reduce resource use, make cost savings, integrate sustainability into the curriculum and share learnings beyond the school gate.
 You can find out more about ResourceSmart Schools on the Sustainability Victoria website.

-Each year we provide funding for early learning centres in Merri-bek to participate in this program as well as assistance for schools to complete modules via the Student Environment Leadership Program (SELP) program.
+Each year we provide funding for early learning centres in Merri-bek to participate in this program.

-Expressions of interest to participate in the ResourceSmart in Early Childhood program are now open for Early Learning Centres.
-Applications must be received by 17 December 2021.
-If your centre would like to participate you can fill in our ResourceSmart expressions of interest form.
+Expressions of interest to participate in the ResourceSmart in Early Childhood program open for Early Learning Centres in December.

 CERES coordinates and delivers the ResourceSmart School in the Northern metropolitan region.
 To find out more visit: